DeKUT-DSAIL/dsa-2024-nlp/README.md

 Open the [LLMs Notebook]() and follow the instructions in the noteook.

-What will be covered in the noteook
+What will be covered in the noteook:

 (1) Use a pretrained models in huggingface to accomplish Text summarization

 (2) Use a pretrained models in huggingface to accomplish Text generation